Bryony Page

-Bryony Kate Frances Page (born 10 December 1990) is a British individual trampoline gymnast.
-She is the 2021 women's individual trampoline world champion, and part of the British team that won team gold at the 2013 world championships.
+Bryony Kate Frances Page (born 10 December 1990) is a British trampoline gymnast.
+She won the gold medal at the 2024 Summer Olympics in Paris in individual trampoline.
+She is the 2021 and 2023 women's individual trampoline world champion, and part of the British team that won team gold at the 2013 world championships, and all-around team gold in 2022.

 Page became the first British trampolinist to win an Olympic medal at the 2016 Summer Olympics in Rio de Janeiro, when she won the silver medal.
-Five years later, at the delayed 2020 Summer Olympics in Tokyo she once more reached the podium winning a bronze medal.
-In doing so she became the first British female gymnast in any gymnastic discipline to win medals across two or more Games.
+Five years later, at the delayed 2020 Summer Olympics in Tokyo she won the bronze medal.
+Her triumph in 2024 led to Page becoming the first British gymnast to attain the status of Olympic champion in trampolining, and the first British female individual Olympic champion in gymnastics.
+With one Olympic gold among five global titles, Page is the most successful British female gymnast across all disciplines in history.

 Early life and education

-Page was born in Crewe and brought up in Wrenbury, near Nantwich.
+Page was born in Crewe.
 She attended Brine Leas School and Malbank School and Sixth Form College.
 She took up trampolining at the age of nine.

 Page studied biology at the University of Sheffield, where she received a sports scholarship.
-She graduated in 2015 with a first-class honours degree, with her dissertation being a study of sounds made by dinosaurs.
+She graduated in 2015 with a first-class honours degree, with her thesis being a study of sounds made by dinosaurs.
 After graduating she concentrated full-time on trampolining.